jfspps/howtos/Java/IntroducingThreads.md

                 System.out.println("myRunnableThread interrupted");
             }
         }

     });

-    // note that the above myRunnableThread hasn't been invoked yet; start with start() myRunnableThread.start();
+    // thread execution; start with start()

-    // interrupt anotherThread
+    myRunnableThread.start();

+    // interrupt anotherThread; this is normally handled by the InterruptedException of AnotherThread or
+    // forces the thread to cease
     anotherThread.interrupt();

 }